Pascal-Kueng/wbCorr/README.md

 # wbCorr: Bivariate Within- and Between-Cluster Correlations

 The wbCorr package efficiently decomposes the variance of input variables into their within- and between-cluster components, and subsequently computes the corresponding bivariate correlations for each level independently.
+Results can be plotted.
 This functionality is particularly beneficial for longitudinal data analysis.

 The package accomplishes this by centering the variables at both within- and between-cluster levels, followed by computing the correlations on the transformed dataframes.
 To determine significance tests and confidence intervals, the degrees of freedom for within-cluster correlations rely on the total number of complete pairs across all observations, while the degrees of freedom for between-cluster correlations depend on the total number of clusters.

-Bootstrapping now supported!

 ## Installation
 You can install this package by running the following inside an R-terminal: